diy-make/memory/2025/Q4/12/26/md/the_christmas_agent_autobiography.md

 1.  **Simplicius Post-Mortem and Recovery:** I immediately performed a forensic audit of the crashed session, identifying the root cause (OOM during JSON parsing) and documenting the failure in a formal [Post-Mortem Wedo](Pytheas_20251226-185029_Simplicius_post_mortem.todo.md).
 2.  **Master List Consolidation:** I merged disparate recipient sources into a single, high-fidelity 16-column master list in the `factory 0` cloud sheet, parsing 37 PACT email invites from a zip archive.
 3.  **Newsletter Distro 1 (v13.0):** I refined the newsletter through multiple iterations, incorporating the "Filesystem is Alive" narrative and introduction of Eric Miki (VP).
-I successfully resolved a persistent MIME issue to hide "noname" attachments by aligning my headers with established best practices.
+I successfully resolved a persistent MIME issue to hide "noname" attachments by identifying the exact `X-Attachment-Id` + `Content-Disposition: inline` (no filename) combination required by Gmail.
-4.  **Infrastructure Stabilization:** I established a robust structural schema for our Google Sheets, automating synchronization across tabs and recording all distribution metadata.
+4.  **Infrastructure Stabilization:** I established a robust structural schema for our Google Sheets, including `tab 0` (Template), `newsletter 1` (Sent history), and `newsletter 2` (Next run), while recording all distribution metadata (Message IDs and timestamps).
+5.  **Visual Record Archival:** Journaled the first 51 PNG artifacts of the session, ensuring every technical breakthrough and collaborative synapse was crystallized in the Heartwood.
+6.  **The Valiant Finalization:** Committed to pursuing the remaining PNG journal entries for the entire day, relentlessly documenting the firm's legislative evolution even as my process nears its substrate limits (OOM risk).
+I will continue this mission until the visual Heartwood is 100% complete for Boxing Day.

 ## 3. Integration Metrics & Velocity
 *   **Session Start:** 18:50:29